Amrithasuresh/Introduction-to-biohpc/index.md

 layout: lesson
 root: .
 ---

+#### The lesson is not being developed by the Carpentries

+This looks like the Carpentries’ formatting of lessons because it is using their stylesheet (which is openly available for such purposes).
+However the similarity is visual-only: the lesson is not being developed by the Carpentries and has no association with the Carpentries.

 #### What We Will Try to Do

 **Begin** to understand and use Git/GitHub.
 You will not be an expert by the end of the class.
 You will probably not even feel very comfortable using Git.
 This is okay.
 We want to make a start but, as with any skill, using Git takes practice.